Devereaux History, Family Crest & Coats of Arms

 - James R. Devereaux, American politician, Member of Michigan state constitutional commission 9th District, 1873

 - James P. S. Devereaux, American Republican politician, Member, Committee on Permanent Organization, Republican National Convention, 1960

-- James P. Devereaux, American Democrat politician, Candidate for U.S. Representative from Michigan 8th District, 1910
+- James P. Devereaux, American Democratic Party politician, Candidate for U.S. Representative from Michigan 8th District, 1910

-- James J. Devereaux, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1944
+- James J. Devereaux, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1944

 - Henry Devereaux, American politician, Member of New York State Assembly from Schoharie County, 1828